imagekit-developer/imagekit-go/README.md

 ## Rate Limits
 Except for upload API, all ImageKit APIs are rate limited to avoid excessive request rates.

-Whenever backend api returns 429 status code, error of type `ErrTooManyRequests` is returned, which can be tested with `errors.Is`.
-The rate limit detail can be retrieved from response metadata header.
+Whenever backend API returns 429 status code, error of type `ErrTooManyRequests` is returned, which can be tested with `errors.Is`.
+The rate limit detail can be retrieved from the response metadata header.
 Please sleep/pause for the number of milliseconds specified by the value of `resp.ResponseMetaData.Header["X-RateLimit-Reset"]` property before making additional requests to that endpoint.

 ```
 import (